WaterlabUT/Gradient-Based-Optimized-Flow-Enforcement-GBOFE/README.md

 Please ensure your code follows the project's style guides and includes the necessary tests.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details
+See the `LICENSE` file for more details.

 ---